The Woolsey Fire

 In November 2018, a massive wildfire known as the Woolsey Fire engulfed the dry hills of Los Angeles and Ventura Counties.

 The fire broke out around 2:24 p.m. on November 8, 2018, near the Santa Susana Field Laboratory in the Santa Susana Mountains above Simi Valley.
 By the third day, over 3,000 firefighters were deployed to contain it.
-It spread through Agoura Hills, Calabasas, and all the way to Pacific Coast Highway in Malibu.
+It jumped the 101 freeway—prompting its closure—and spread through Agoura Hills, Calabasas, and all the way to Pacific Coast Highway in Malibu.
 The Malibu fire forced students at Pepperdine University to shelter in place because the only way to get out of the area was to use a backed-up Pacific Coast Highway.

-As the fire continued to rage on November 12, Southern California Edison (SCE) issued a preliminary report to the California Public Utility Commission stating that one of its electric substations near the fire ignition point suffered an outage just a few minutes before the fire started.
+Additionally, Southern California Edison (SCE) issued a preliminary report to the California Public Utility Commission on November 12, 2018, stating that one of its electric substations near the fire ignition point suffered an outage just a few minutes before the fire started.

 This report clearly suggests that the Woolsey Fire’s cause is linked to Southern California Edison’s negligence.
 SCE was required to pay attention to weather conditions and maintain electrical infrastructure and nearby vegetation.
 Yet, the company had known for decades that its equipment was outdated and improperly maintained.

 Edison’s negligence has caused millions of dollars of irreparable damage.
 On behalf of the affected residents, PARRIS has filed the first class-action lawsuit against Southern California Edison for its role in the Woolsey Fire’s cause.
 The plaintiffs seek economic and non-economic damages inflicted upon homeowners, renters, and businesses.

 Hundreds of people have lost everything in the historically catastrophic Woolsey Fire, and it is our mission to help restore the balance in their lives.